Institutional Biosafety Committee (IBC) Services

-Get expert consultation and support for highly specialized — and highly complex — clinical trials.
+Get expert biosafety consultation and support for highly specialized and highly complex clinical trials.

 Leverage Advarra’s global reach to ensure compliant research across sites and around the world.

-IBC review and oversight are essential for mitigating risks to study participants and researchers conducting studies involving recombinant (rNA) or synthetic nucleic acid (sNA) molecules.
-Institutions and sites that have either received NIH funds or are conducting NIH-funded studies involving rNA or sNA are required by NIH Guidelines to have IBC oversight.
+IBC review and oversight are essential for mitigating risks to study participants and researchers conducting clinical trials involving genetically engineered treatments and vaccines.
+Sites are required by NIH Guidelines to have IBC oversight if they are conducting research involving:

+This includes sites outside of the United States.
 Even if there are no NIH funds involved, IBC review is a best practice.
-Privately sponsored studies routinely employ commercial biosafety services to enable them to qualify for NIH funding, to support third-party regulatory requirements or for enhanced research safety oversight.
-NIH Guidelines state that “individuals, corporations, and institutions not otherwise covered by the NIH Guidelines are encouraged to adhere to the standards and procedures set forth” in the Guidelines (Section IV-D-1).
+Privately sponsored studies routinely employ Advarra biosafety services to enable them to qualify for NIH funding, to support third-party regulatory requirements, or for enhanced research safety oversight.
+NIH Guidelines state “individuals, corporations, and institutions not otherwise covered by the NIH Guidelines are encouraged to adhere to the standards and procedures set forth” in the Guidelines (Section IV-D-1).

-- Coordination of concurrent reviews to deliver efficient, time-saving IBC and institutional review board (IRB) reviews for all participating research sites
+- Coordination of concurrent reviews to deliver efficient, time-saving IBC and IRB reviews for all participating research sites

-Advarra’s IBC Services Team Supports Research and Clinical Trials Involving:
+Advarra IBC Services Support Research and Clinical Trials Involving:

 - Recombinant DNA